1.

 Regimental Color, 69th NYSM, |

-Farewell, my gallant countrymen, who
+Farewell, my gallant countrymen, who fell that fatal day, |

 |